Estimation and Inference for Synthetic Control Methods with Spillover Effects: Extensions

 \subsection{Multiple treated units}

 Our method readily extends to cases where multiple units are treated.
-In our setting, spillover effects are not distinguished from treatment effects, since one can think of spillover as the treatment on the units that are not directly treated.
-With a corrected specified structure matrix $A$, we can perform estimation and testing just as previous sections.
-For example, suppose $N=4$, unit 1 and unit 2 are treated, unit 3 is affected by spillover effect, and unit 4 is neither treated nor exposed to spillover effect.
-Then we can specify
+In our setting, the treatment and spillover effects can be estimated in the same way, since the spillover effects can be interpreted as the indirect treatment effect.
+With a correctly specified structure matrix $A$, we can perform estimation and inference just as in previous sections.
+For example, suppose $N=4$, unit 1 and unit 2 are treated, unit 3 is affected by spillover effects, and unit 4 is neither treated nor exposed to spillover effects.
+Then we can specify $A=[I_3, 0_{3\times 1}]'$, and the resulting estimator $\widehat{\gamma}=(\widehat{\gamma}_1,\widehat{\gamma}_2,\widehat{\gamma}_3)'$ by \eqref{gamma estimation} is such that $\widehat{\gamma}_1$ and $\widehat{\gamma}_2$ are the treatment effect estimator for unit 1 and unit 2, respectively, and $\widehat{\gamma}_3$ is the spillover effect estimator for unit 3.
+Tests can be performed accordingly.
+If the researcher wants to test for the hypothesis that there are no spillover effects, the null is then $H_0:C\alpha=d$, where $C=(0,0,1,0)$ and $d=0$.